New Library Induction

 A dedicated iDiscover kiosk is available on the First Floor to search the Library catalogue and look up the item shelfmark.

-For detailed information about finding and borrowing books, including guidance on using the Self Service terminal please watch the video below and check out the relevant sections on the Library webpage:
+For detailed information about finding and borrowing books, including guidance on using the Self Service terminal please watch the video below and check the Finding and Borrowing webpage.

 Finding and Borrowing Books